-The Secretary is generally responsible for the administration of the club, arranging meetings (and taking and circulating the minutes for these) and dealing with any administration regarding the club constitution.
+The Secretary is generally responsible for the administration of the club, arranging meetings and dealing with any administration regarding the club constitution.
 All correspondence will usually be handled by the Secretary.
 This includes letting members know about meetings, as well as handling all correspondence to outside bodies via formal letters, emails or social media posts.
+Please note, emails do not have to be the sole responsbility of the Secretary and be split up between committee members.

 You need to be a good communicator and have an eye for organisation.
 The following is not an exhaustive list of what a good club Secretary should do (and each society will have different expectations of a Secretary) but it gives a good outline of what is expected of you when you are in the role.